 The Spanish poet Federico García Lorca once said that Las Ramblas was “The only street in the world he hoped would never end”.
 To the east of Las Ramblas is the Barri Gòtic or Gothic Quarter, the centre of the old city of Barcelona.
 The Barri Gòtic remains a fascinating labyrinth of streets and small squares, many of which connect to Las Ramblas.

 To the west of Las Ramblas is the somewhat different, El Raval quarter.
 Once situated outside the city walls, originally this area was the site of various institutions.
 In later years, factories buildings appeared here, along with housing for the workers.
-Being so close to the port, the area has become known for its nightlife and cabarets, and also for prostitution.
-Today this part of the city still retains a degree of ‘edge’ especially late at night.
-In Barcelona though, when the sun is shining, these kinds of places are quietly sleeping.
+Being so close to the port, the area has become known for its nightlife and lounges, and also for prostitution.
+Today this part of the city still retains a degree of ‘edge’ incredibly late at night.
+In Barcelona, though, when the sun is shining, these kinds of places are quietly sleeping.